Titus Hjelm

-Titus Hjelm (born 15 October 1974) is an academic and musician from Helsinki, Finland.
+Titus Hjelm (born 15 October 1974) is a Finnish musician.
+He plays bass guitar in the power metal band Thunderstone, which formed in 2000.
+Previously, he played with the Incredible Brainshells and thrash metal band Antidote.
+He states his influences as Kiss, Whitesnake and Led Zeppelin.
+Hjelm participated with Thunderstone in Euroviisut 2007, the Finnish national final for the Eurovision Song Contest, with the songs "Face in the Mirror" and "Forevermore".
+"Face in the Mirror" qualified for the superfinal and got second place out of three.

 Academics

 Hjelm is a Doctor of Theology and an Associate Professor in the Study of Religion at the University of Helsinki, Finland.
 Previously he was a Reader in Sociology and a lecturer of Finnish Society and Culture at the School of Slavonic and East European Studies, a part of University College London (UCL), where he teaches culture, social science, and literature courses.
 He studied Comparative Religion, History and Sociology at The University of Helsinki and has written several books concerning perspectives of popular culture and social attitudes towards religion.